Project Engineer Salary: Your 2024 Guide

 [Featured Image] A project engineer works on their laptop at an off-site location.

 While most project engineers primarily work in office settings, some work in research laboratories, construction sites, or production plants.
-Read on to learn more about salaries for project engineers, and factors that can influence your earning potential.
+Read on to learn more about salaries for these roles and the factors that influence their earning potential.

 Many factors can impact a project engineer's salary, such as education, skills, experience, certification, and location.
 Let's examine each in deeper detail.